 \section{Main result}

 The celebrated \textit{Farb--Kaimanovich--Masur superrigidity theorem} \cite{KaimanovichMasur}, \cite{FarbMasur} states that every homomorphism from an (irreducible) higher rank lattice into $\mathrm{MCG}(\Sigma_g)$, the mapping class group of a closed oriented surface $\Sigma_g$ of genus $g$, has \textit{finite} image.
-Later, Bridson and Wade \cite{BridsonWade} have showed that the same superrigidity remains true if the target group is replaced with $\mathrm{Out}(F_N)$, the outer automorphism group of a (non-abelian) free group $F_N$ of finite rank.
-In an unpublished manuscript of \cite{Mimuraup}, the present author obtained a similar homomorphism superrigidity from \textit{$($commutative$)$ universal lattices} and \textit{symplectic universal lattices}, that means, groups of the form $\mathrm{SL}(n,\mathbb{Z}[x_1,\ldots ,x_k])$ with $n\geq 3$; and $\mathrm{Sp}(2n,\mathbb{Z}[x_1,\ldots ,x_k])$ with $n\geq 2$, where $k$ finite.
-In this paper, we present a full generalization of this homomorphism superrigidity, as follows.
+Later, Bridson and Wade \cite{BridsonWade} showed that the same superrigidity remains true if the target group is replaced with $\mathrm{Out}(F_N)$, the outer automorphism group of a (non-abelian) free group $F_N$ of finite rank $N$.
+In an unpublished manuscript of \cite{Mimuraup}, the present author obtained a similar homomorphism superrigidity from \textit{$($commutative$)$ universal lattices} and \textit{symplectic universal lattices}, that means, groups of the form $\mathrm{SL}(n,\mathbb{Z}[x_1,\ldots ,x_k])$ with $n\geq 3$, and $\mathrm{Sp}(2n,\mathbb{Z}[x_1,\ldots ,x_k])$ with $n\geq 2$, where $k$ finite.